 “Yes, naturally.
 Those situations are unavoidable.”

-“And if by chance, when those couples happen to be fishers, we have a system allowing them to pass down their fishing techniques and boat, don’t we?”
+“And if by chance, when those couples happen to be fishers, we have a system which allows them to pass down their fishing techniques and boat, don’t we?”

 “Yes, there is an adoption system.
-It allows our long-established fisher families to select a youngster suitable for bearing the responsibilities of inheriting their boat.”
+It allows our long-established fishing families to select a youngster suitable to bear the responsibility of inheriting their boat.”

 “So, if that’s the case—”

-“Hold it, Terra-kun.”
+“Hold on, Terra-kun.”
 He firmly interrupted her and bent forward from the rostrum.
-“Is it possible that you are trying to say that in place of joining our valuable fishing lineages together with others, you wish to use our exceptional adoption system so you two can casually fly your pillar boat around for leisure?
-Is that what you are saying?”
+“Is it possible you are trying to suggest that in place of joining our valuable fishing lineages together with others, you wish to use our exceptional adoption system so you two can casually fly your pillar boat for leisure?
+Is that what you are suggesting?”

 “Huh...no.”
 Terra grew pale, not expecting Xeon’s opposition to be so fierce.
 “I thought that it could be a solution to our problem...”